Massage Therapy

 History of Thai Massage

 Traditional Thai Massage is a therapeutic technique that dates back thousands of years.
-Its precise origin is unknown, but practitioners traditionally trace their lineage to Chivaka Komarapatr.
+Its’ precise origin is unknown, but practitioners traditionally trace the lineage to Chivaka Komarapatr.
 A private doctor and friend of the Buddha, he is said to have successfully used massage and stretching techniques along with herbal and other remedies to treat ailments and conditions amongst the nuns and monks that were traveling with the Buddha.

 At that time, medical institutions and practices of the monastery were integral parts of the religious system.
 When Buddhism reached Thailand in the 3rd or 2nd century BC, temples were built with adjacent dispensaries and medical schools.